MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/insights.md

 - **Insights**: View a timeline of all interactions the contact has made and a chart of interactions broken down by type.
 - **Email interactions**: View complete details of email results for the selected contact, including a list of all messages sent to them, plus counts of all sends, opens, clicks, bounces, and more.
-- **Web interactions**: See which pages and links from your websites the contact has selected.
+- **Web interactions**: See which pages and links from your websites the contact has opened.
 Only pages that include a [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] tracking script are counted here (see also [Register contacts' engagement](register-engagement.md)).
 - **Event interactions**: See event registration and check-in records for the current contact.
 - **Survey interactions**: See how the contact responded to your surveys.
 - **Marketing form interactions**: See which marketing forms the contact has submitted and the content of each submission.